pringon/charting/README.md

-# Getting Started with Create React App
+# Charting Playground

+This is meant to be a playground for me to improve my data transformation and charting skills with React.

+The learning intention is to work towards an ETL/BI framework but I expect to finish my studies before I get there.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+_This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+All information below came with the README._

 ## Available Scripts